-Racquel's work explores how fairy tales and myths capture our imaginations and set the expectations for gender roles in our society.
+Racquel's current series explores how fairy tales and myths capture our imaginations and set the expectations for gender roles in our society.
 Focused primarily on the female archetype, the work explores how the male gaze in historical paintings continues to perpetuate these stereotypes.
 The work endeavors to reconstruct each piece to reframe these stereotypes and reclaim the female narrative.
 The work often begins with the deconstruction of historical paintings.
 Extraneous information is eradicated from idealized representations of the female figure and each piece is reconstructed to retell the story from the point of female power and reframe the narrative to create a fresh perspective.

 She actively exhibits her work and it can be found in numerous private collections throughout the US as well as internationally.

-Racquel's work explores how fairy tales and myths capture our imaginations and set the expectations for gender roles in our society.
+Racquel's current series explores how fairy tales and myths capture our imaginations and set the expectations for gender roles in our society.
 Focused primarily on the female archetype, the work explores how the male gaze in historical paintings continues to perpetuate these stereotypes.
 The work endeavors to reconstruct each piece to reframe these stereotypes and reclaim the female narrative.
 The work often begins with the deconstruction of historical paintings.
 Extraneous information is eradicated from idealized representations of the female figure and each piece is reconstructed to retell the story from the point of female power and reframe the narrative to create a fresh perspective.

 She actively exhibits her work and it can be found in numerous private collections throughout the US as well as internationally.